InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \subsection{Model Verification}

 Here, we utilize InDuDoNet+ to execute a model verification experiment in order to present the working mechanism underlying the network modules ($\widetilde{S}$-net and $X$-net).
 Fig.~\ref{figmodelver} displays the reconstructed normalized sinogram $\widetilde{S}_{n}$, sinogram $S_{n}$, and CT image $X_{n}$ at different stages ($n=1,4,7,10$).
 It can be easily observed that with the increasing of $n$, the metal trace region in $\widetilde{S}_n$ is gradually flattened, which correspondingly ameliorates the sinogram $S_n$.
-Thus, the metal artifacts contained in the CT image $X_n$ are gradually removed.
-The results verify the design of our interpretable iterative learning framework---the mutual promotion of $\widetilde{S}$-net and $X$-net enables the proposed InDuDoNet+ to achieve MAR along the direction specified by Eq.~(\ref{o3}).
+Thus, the metal artifacts contained in the CT image $X_n$ are gradually removed. {The results verify the design of our optimization-inspired iterative learning framework}---the mutual promotion of $\widetilde{S}$-net and $X$-net enables the proposed InDuDoNet+ to achieve the MAR along the direction specified by Eq.~(\ref{o3}). {Through this visualization result, the underlying rationality and insights of the proposed network can be intuitively understood by general users.
+As compared with most of heuristic network structures, our network has better transparency.}